-In 1998, Cornell University established the Eastern Wine and Grape Archive (EWGA) to collect the archival records of grape growers, wine makers, and associated industry participants.
-The goals of the Eastern Wine and Grape Archive are to:
+In 1998, Cornell University established the Eastern Wine and Grape Archive (EWGA) to collect the archival records of grape growers, wine makers, and associated industry participants, along with rare books, photographs, and other documentation on these subjects.
+Housed in Cornell Library’s Division of Rare and Manuscript Collections, the goals of the Eastern Wine and Grape Archive are to:

 - Collect and preserve the history of the wine and grape industries in the Eastern United States;